Board of Directors

 The Chair of the Board ensures and monitors that the Board fulfils the tasks appointed

 to it under legislation and by the company’s articles of association.

 Meetings of the Board of Directors and the Committees during the financial year 2022 are described in more detail in the Corporate Governance Statement.

 The Board may establish Committees to ensure efficient preparation of the matters under its responsibility.
 The Committees are established, and their members are elected from among the members of the Board in the Board’s organizing meeting to be held after the AGM for the same term as the Board.
 The Committees shall consist of at least three members.
 The charters for each committee shall be confirmed by the Board.
 The Chairs of the committees report to the following Board meeting on the topics discussed in the committee meetings.
 Also, the materials presented, and the minutes of the committee meetings are delivered to the Board for information.
 The committees do not have autonomous decision-making power, but the Board makes the decisions within its

-In its organizing meeting held on 11 March 2020, CapMan’s Board established Audit and Remuneration Committees.
+In its organizing meeting held on 15 March 2023, CapMan’s Board established Audit and Risk Committee and Remuneration Committee.

-The Audit Committee has been established to improve the efficient preparation of matters pertaining to financial reporting and supervision.
+The Audit and Risk Committee has been established to improve the efficient preparation of matters pertaining to financial reporting and supervision.

 - monitoring and assessment of the financial reporting process